Insulin that "feels" blood sugar – type 1 diabetes solution? – DW – 08/14/2024

 "You have this thing that runs essentially your entire life.
 At the same time, it's also a largely invisible illness, unless you see my insulin pump or my continuous glucose monitor," says Grace.

 "Insulin-wise, food-wise, exercise-wise, I can be doing things the exact same way as I did the day before.
 But my blood sugars might look vastly different, depending on hormones or exercise.
-It's not something you can ever not be thinking about," says Grace.
+It's not something you can ever not be thinking about," Grace explains.

-This makes it very hard for the bodies of people with type 1 diabetes to maintain stable levels of blood sugar, even with the newest technology available to monitor glucose and administer insulin when needed.
+This makes it very hard for the bodies of people with type 1 diabetes to maintain stable blood sugar levels, even with the newest technology available to monitor glucose and administer insulin when needed.

 "There have been times where I've had to say to myself that I literally don't have an option.
-There is no 'Oh, I'll skip my medicine because I don't like the way it makes me feel' or 'I need a day off'.
-That's gonna end in an ER visit and possibly worse," says Grace.
+There is no 'Oh, I'll skip my medicine because I don't like the way it makes me feel' or 'I need a day off.'
+That's gonna end in an ER visit and possibly worse," she adds.

-Glucose-responsive insulins (or smart insulins) promise an end to the constant glucose monitoring that can be so burdensome for many people with T1D.
+Glucose-responsive insulin (or "smart" insulin) promises an end to the constant glucose monitoring that can be so burdensome for many people with T1D.

-Instead, they could take a pill or inject insulin once a day in the morning that remains inactive in the body until blood sugar levels rise.

 The effect would be similar to that produced by a functioning pancreas, which only releases insulin when it's needed in the body.

-For Grace, the possibility of using glucose-responsive insulins not only would impact the physical aspect of T1D, but ease out the mental burden that comes with daily routine.
+For Grace, the possibility of using glucose-responsive insulin not only would impact the physical aspect of T1D, but ease the mental burden that comes with upholding strict daily routines.

 "If I knew I was using an insulin that could sense what my blood sugar was and respond, that is less time that I have to think about what I'm doing.
-I could, for example, go for a walk around the block without having a packet of honey with me just in case I go low," says Grace.
+I could, for example, go for a walk around the block without having a packet of honey with me just in case I go low," Grace adds.

 Are we there yet?

-The Type 1 Diabetes Grand Challenge is funding six projects involving universities from the United States, China and Australia with more than €3 million (£2.7 million) to develop novel insulins.
+The Type 1 Diabetes Grand Challenge is funding six projects involving universities from the United States, China and Australia with more than €3 million (£2.7 million) for smart insulin development.

-One of the projects at Stanford University in the US aims to develop an ultra-fast insulin which gets released more quickly in the bloodstream, mimicking a type of insulin cone snails use to immobilize prey.
+One of the projects, from Stanford University in the US, aims to develop an ultra-fast insulin which is released more quickly into the bloodstream, mimicking a type of insulin cone snails use to immobilize prey.

 Edited by: Derrick Williams